-Sea kelp is commonly thought to prevent hair loss and boost hair growth, but does it actually work, or is it just an old wives tale?
-Now, we have the answer.
+Sea Kelp for hair loss appears to be one of the most googled hair loss treatment.
+Sea Kelp is commonly thought to prevent hair loss and boost hair growth, but does it actually work, or is it just an old wives tale?

-Sea kelp is also thought to strengthen hair and prevent breakages thanks to the vitamins and minerals contained.
-Sea kelp is a source of vitamins A, B1, B2, C, D and E, plus zinc, iodine, magnesium, iron, copper and potassium.
-It also contains a 10 times higher concentration of calcium than milk.
+Sea kelp is thought to be beneficial to hair strength due to the vitamins and minerals it contains.
+It is a source of vitamins A, B1, B2, C, D and E, plus zinc, iodine, magnesium, iron, copper and potassium.
+It also contains a 10 times more calcium than milk.

-Sea kelp supplements have also been linked to weight loss and anti-ageing, but some critics warn against high iodine levels and the potentially high levels of toxic heavy metals.
-As with any supplements, you should consult your doctor before taking sea kelp.
+Sea kelp supplements have been linked to weight loss and anti-ageing.
+Although critics warn against high iodine levels and potentially high levels of toxic heavy metals.

 Contact Trichologist Sally-Ann Tarver for expert advice regarding hair loss or to book a consultation.

-Head to the Theradome GB online store for the Laser Phototherapy LH80 PRO Helmet available to purchase for home use, providing laser hair regrowth treatment.
+Head to the Theradome GB online store for the Theradome PRO LH80 Laser Helmet available to purchase for home use.